 The EA has also published a number of temporary COVID-19 regulatory position statements, including one on environmental permitting.
 This only applies to A1 installations (regulated by the Environment Agency) and not A2 or Part B installations (regulated by local authorities).

-However, BCC is aware that the EA is recommending to Defra that Local Authorities should adopt the same approach.
+However, BCC is aware that Defra has recommended that Local Authority officers may consider taking a similar approach when exercising their regulatory powers.
 As the LA's are likely to agree with this, BCC recommend this as a prudent, low risk approach for members to follow.

 In addition, the HSE has also issued Coronavirus guidance on: